 2. Paste the second JSON into the right panel

-3. Click Compare
+3. Compare (auto or manual)

 Common real-world scenarios where this tool saves time.